 Carnegie Mellon University

 Carnegie Mellon University is a private coeducational university with a 148-acre main campus just five miles east of downtown Pittsburgh, Pennsylvania.
-Over 6,500 undergraduates can choose from majors in Computer Science, Engineering, and Biological Sciences, Chemistry, Mathematical Sciences, Physics, Technology, and more, including options for a Bachelor of Science & Arts and a Bachelor of Computer Science & Arts.
+With around 15,000 undergrad and graduate students enrolled, the University offers majors in Computer Science, Engineering, Biological Sciences, Chemistry, Mathematical Sciences, Physics, Technology, and more, including options for a Bachelor of Science & Arts and a Bachelor of Computer Science & Arts.
 Undergraduates have ample opportunities to work on research projects independently and with preeminent faculty, developing cutting-edge technology every day.

 The Catholic University of America